 Should we start off by wallowing for a sec?
 If your family doesn't like your partner, that straight-up sucks, and I'm sorry you have to go through that.
 Really.
 It's tragic when the most important people in your life don't automatically get along, and I mean that literally — Shakespeare wrote Romeo and Juliet, one of the most famous tragedies of all time, about exactly that.

 But not every pair of star-crossed lovers have to wind up like that ill-fated couple from Verona.
-Whether your partner and your family simply got off on the wrong foot with an awkward first introduction, or they're butting heads over a more serious issue (like politics or religion), it's possible to fix the situation.
+Whether your partner and your family simply got off on the wrong foot with an awkward first introduction, or they're butting heads over a more serious issue, it's possible to fix the situation.
 Nothing is a lost cause just yet; instead of resigning yourself to decades of unhappiness now, there are ways to tackle the problem productively and make real change.

 Elite Daily spoke to two relationship experts to learn exactly how to navigate this upsetting scenario and come out on the other side — stronger, happier, and more peaceful than ever before.
 Because the only thing that should cause you headaches at family dinners should be indulging just a little too much in that delicious bottle of red.